The best way to ensure progress in the iron game is to set personal goals that you want to achieve.

 When the goal you set is specific it gives your end goals a frame of reference.
-This is how you set goals and achieve them.
+This is how you set goals and actually achieve them.

 Setting specific goals also gives the process legs and it forces you to be accountable if you are unable to reach them.

-If you fail to reach a goal, it can also inspire you to work harder in order to reach it.
+If you fail to reach a goal, it should also inspire you to work harder in order to reach it.

-If you are a skinny scarecrow, as I once was, don’t settle for the cheap “I want to get bigger” goal.
+If you are a skinny scarecrow, as I once was, don’t settle for the fake hustle “I want to get bigger” goal.